How to correctly calculate the FEOS score and FEOS rate.

-The FEOS score (FEV1, Exacerbations, Oral corticosteroids, Symptoms) allows clinicians to quantify response in severe uncontrolled patients who are being treated with monoclonal antibodies.
+The FEOS score (FEV1, Exacerbations, Oral corticosteroids, Symptoms) allows clinicians to quantify response in severe uncontrolled patients who are being treated with biologics.
 Therefore, it measures changes from baseline (clinical status before biologic initiation) to the follow-up time point (16 weeks, 24 weeks, 52 weeks, 76 weeks, 104 weeks…).
 The tool should not be used to measure changes between visits after biologic therapy has been started.
+Calculate the FEOS, each time WITH REGARD TO BASELINE CLINICAL SITUATION.

 Reference: